MadGhorban/First-respo-1/README.md

-### My first repository is awesome!
+### My first repository

- My name is [BalaQan] and this is my first repository on Github.
+ >My name is [BalaQan] and this is my first repository on Github.

-If you can see this file on my project, it's because I'm learning Github.
+ >If you can see this file on my project, it's because I'm learning Github.

-My mood:

-> [Happy]
+ >My mood: [Happy]

-My favorite color:
+ >My favorite color: [Red]

-> [Red]

-Thank you so much for reading! ☺
+ >Thank you so much for reading! ☺